-Encourage children to practice good respiratory hygiene.
-They should cover their nose and mouth with a tissue (or sleeve) when sneezing or coughing; dispose of the tissue, and then wash their hands.
+Encourage children to cover their nose and mouth with a tissue (or sleeve) when sneezing or coughing; dispose of the tissue, and then wash their hands.

 Maintain a thorough cleaning regime, especially in kitchens, bathrooms, and areas where there are groups of children with symptoms.
 Objects such as light switches and handrails that are touched frequently throughout the day should be cleaned more regularly.